krushnaRathodSimform/HTML/README.md

 > ## semantic
 - Semantic markup isn't just for making markup easier for developers to read; it's mostly important in helping automated tools decipher markup.
 Developer tools demonstrate how semantic elements provide machine-readable structure as well.

+> ## attributes
+- Attributes are what make HTML so powerful.
+Attributes are space-separated names and name/value pairs appearing in the opening tag, providing information about and functionality for the element.